 The Beatitudes were a series of blessings declared by Jesus during His "Sermon on the Mount" found in the Gospels of Matthew.
 In contrast to the 10 Commandments given to Moses, Jesus gives the Beatitudes in a positive spirit, listing the values in life which will lead to prosperity and salvation.
+Each of the beatitudes brings blessings into the life of a Christian.
 Discover the significance and meaning of the Beatitudes from Jesus in the videos and scripture quotes below!
+We will walk through each beatitude with a full video explanation.

 The Eight Beatitudes of Jesus - Matthew 5:3-10